Another common type of “mis-blink” (or “mistaken blink-of-an-eye thinking”) that we can easily fall into in a changing world is called ‘dependency’.

-In many cases this is a healthy part of normal business: “I will deliver this service if you pay me £X,000” or “I will pay you £X,000 if you deliver this service.”
+“Not me,” you might say.
+But in many cases this is a healthy part of normal business practice.
+“I will deliver this service only if you pay me £$€.”
+Or “I will pay you £$€ only if you deliver this service.”

-But in other situations, dependency can prevent us from achieving goals that are important to us.

-For example, in June 2014 Tesla Motors decided to give up the royalties and licensing fees that would have been paid under normal business practices for patents on its batteries, because it realised these were holding the company back from achieving its strategic goals.
+But in other situations, dependency can prevent us from achieving important goals.
+In June 2014, for example, Tesla Motors decided that it would give up the royalties and licensing fees for patents on its batteries, payable under normal business practices.
+It did so because it realised these royalties were holding the company back from achieving its strategic goals.

 As founder Elon Musk explained: